cs-sst/cs-sst.github.io/nivelle.md

 ## Quaternion Finder

 Build your own [Quaternion Finder](nivelle/quaternion_finder.pdf)!
-Thanks to Tomasz Wierzicki for the typesetting.
+Thanks to Tomasz Wierzbicki for the typesetting.

 The cube can also be used for finding (the rotations of) transformations between different coordinate systems as follows: